Getting Started with Audio Recording + Editing

 Choosing a Microphone

 The thing that will make the biggest difference in your audio quality is the microphone that you use.
 For doing voiceovers like the one we’ll be making in this workshop, a cardiod style microphone generally works best.
 The Blue Snowball, Blue Yeti (like the one that we have in the recording suite), and the Audio Technica AT2020 are all fantastic options that are fairly affordable and easy to use.
-This is the style that we’ll be covering in this workshop today.
+Our recording booth in the Prac is equipped with a Blue Yeti, and we have them available to borrow from the Creative Technologies office as well.

 But those aren’t the best options for every circumstance.
 For example when you’re recording audio on the move, such as when you’re shooting a video, a lavalier (or lav) microphone works best.
 You can get wireless models that clip to your collar, and make it easy to keep your voice as isolated as possible.
 We use this style of microphone in our FlexLabs, using the Rode GO II.